akdemirlab/HiCPlotter/README.md

 	Original  :     from scipy.signal import argrelextrema (line 20)
 	Try this  :     #from scipy.signal import argrelextrema (line 20).
 Use HiCPlotter with the -pi 0 and -ptd 0

-*If you received the following error: "IOError: encoder jpeg not available", please change extensions of '.jpeg' to '.png' after line 880.

 *If you like to run HiCPlotter in verbose mode, please use -v parameter which will create a log file with which parameters the program ran.